yanpitangui/HPM-Plugins/README.md

 Added later:<br/>
 * bonus bLastStand (allow player to survive killing blow at a given chance.)<br/>
 * bonus bCopycat (allow player to auto-cast the last skill used on him back to the caster.<br/>
+* bonus bAtkEmoticon (allow player to automatically use emoticon when attacking, being attacked or both.<br/>